Review | MAHIRO “Tycoon”

 Mahiro goes loud and intense with “Tycoon”.
 The intro brings poly synths, glitchy stabs, fast-paced triplets, and a punchy bassline.

-The first part comes across to be as slightly cluttered, with several synths on top of each other doing completely different things.
+The first part comes across as slightly cluttered, with several synths on top of each other doing completely different things.

 It’s not the easiest section to focus on because… well, there are too many things going on in the background that your only choice is focusing on the vocals – the only constant in the instrumental.